marcosamarinho/globant-test-DE/README.md

 Data Engeneer Test <br>
 This project creates tables and them call API to load data into database (mariadb) <br>
 using native database LOAD command usin client  , to read CSV and load at the database <br>
-chosen to allow fast load , proved on small and big files even using database constraints .<br>
+chosen to allow fast load , proved on small and big files even using database constraints for more information take a look at https://medium.com/@benmorel/high-speed-inserts-with-mysql-9d3dcd76f723 .<br>
 python FastAPI and uvicorn frameworks to allow create web server to dispose API , document and run requests<br>
 API allows upload file using chunks for not put all file in memory and them call script to load ar the remote database .